The 10 Best Apps for Cyclists You Should Install Right Now!

 8. Motivation

-The right kind of motivation is one of the cornerstones of any activity you want to do regularly, and smartphone apps can be a source of motivation.
+The right kind of motivation is a cornerstone of any activity you want to do regularly, and smartphone apps can be a source of it.

 There are several motivational elements in similar apps.
 You can share your performances with friends or compare them with your results or other cyclists’ results.